+The Alu ethnic group live in the extreme northern tip of Laos, near the Chinese border.
 The area inhabited by the Alu, the Gnot-Ou District of Phongsali Province, was originally part of China, until it was annexed by the French colonialists in 1895.
 Chinese presence today in the area is strong, even to the point of building their own roads and businesses in the area without consultation with the Lao government.

 A visitor to the Ah-luo Festival in China related his experiences: "After passing through the arch, I saw the sacrificial altar....
 A container holding one hectoliter of grain...symbolized the sacrifices to Ah-luo each year for the past twelve years.
 On the flat roof of the altar sat an oval pebble, a symbol of the reincarnated body of Ah-luo....
 The main altar was presided over by an old shaman who was wearing a special sacrificial costume and chanting prayers from the Sutra scripture.
 Beside the main altar were eleven smaller altars where eleven other shamans led prayers."